-Famous Exes Who Kept Working Together After Breaking Up
+Famous Exes Who Kept Working Together After Breakups: The Good, the Fine and the Awkward - E!
+Online

 Executive producer Caroline Dries told Celebuzz, ironically in hindsight, "We kind of want to go against the grain, and make them a happy couple without bickering and fighting every episode but actually make their relationship suffer from real life issues that come up in normal people relationships and make it less about mythological conflicts."

-Dobrev chose to take her final bow (minus her hotly anticipated appearance in next week's series finale) in 2015 upon the conclusion of season six, timing that to some seemed linked to Somerhalder marrying Nikki Reedthat April.
+Dobrev chose to take her final bow (minus her appearance in the series finale) in 2015 upon the conclusion of season six, timing that to some seemed linked to Somerhalder marrying Nikki Reed that April.

-But take Somerhalder's marriage out of the equation and it still made perfect sense for Dobrev to exit when she did--and she did her best to weather the fairly sexist assumption that she was leaving because her ex had moved on.
+But take Somerhalder's marriage out of the equation and it still made perfect sense for Dobrev to exit when she did—and she did her best to weather the fairly sexist assumption that she was leaving because her ex had moved on.

 "If you're with someone for that long, obviously, there's the qualities in them that you enjoy, and it doesn't change because you're not together anymore," Dobrev told E!
 News in January 2015 about what it was like to continue working with Somerhalder after their breakup.
 "I have an enormous amount of respect and love for him and everyone.
 It doesn't change.
 It shouldn't.
 Otherwise, why were you with them?"

-You can see that principle in full effect on The Big Bang Theory every week, where real-life exes Johnny Galecki and Kaley Cuocohave continued on as devoted TV odd couple Leonard and Penny for going on seven years since their secret (to the public) two-year relationship ended.
+You could see that principle in full effect on The Big Bang Theory every week, where real-life exes Johnny Galecki and Kaley Cuoco continued on as devoted TV odd couple Leonard and Penny for almost a decade after their low-key two-year relationship ended.

-"We dated, like, five years ago, so I think we've both moved on," Cuoco said on Watch What Happens Live in 2015, when she was still married to Ryan Sweeting.
+"We dated, like, five years ago, so I think we've both moved on," Cuoco said on Watch What Happens Live in 2015, when she was still married to first husband Ryan Sweeting.
 "Johnny's actually one of my best friends.
 It's a situation that ended well—I understand sometimes it doesn't, [could've gone] horrible, but he's one of my dearest friends, and Ryan loves him.
 Johnny loves [Ryan]...It's been great, I got lucky."

-Galecki too has insisted all is well, and that he never wanted to distract from Leonard and Penny's onscreen chemistry by scrambling viewers' brains with talk of his and Cuoco's personal life.
+Galecki also insisted that all was well, and that he never wanted to distract from Leonard and Penny's onscreen chemistry by scrambling viewers' brains with talk of his and Cuoco's personal life.

+And when Cuoco remarried, tying the knot with Karl Cook in 2018, Galecki was at the wedding, writing on Instagram afterward, "Couldn't be happier for my fake wife...So much love to you both."

 Then there are the actors who, while they did their jobs admirably, were not having a good time after breaking up.